Loralee: The Dimestore Novella

 “He says he didn’t do it.
 Of course.
 He says they argued earlier in the evening about James, that Donna slipped, and that he grabbed hold of her but hadn’t kept her from falling.
 Something about the shoes she was wearing, platforms, and that was how she got the bruises.
 He said that after that, they went to bed.
 He found her in the bathroom in the morning, doesn’t remember hearing anything after they went to bed.”

 “Do you have to tell her all that?”
 Henry was thinking about the bruises on his own knees and having his hands full of Loralee’s hair.
 What a bunch of liars they were.

 “Would you prefer that I just say they found semen?
 The way that we’ll get to hear it in court?
-Because Malcom isn’t telling me everything and as it stands now, this is going to trial.”
+Because Malcolm isn’t telling me everything, and as it stands now, this is going to trial.”
 No one said anything in response to Hardy.
 “Jan, sis, you bring your yearbooks?”

 Jan got up in a huff and took the yearbooks from a tote bag.
 Henry was getting the idea that “in a huff” was her usual state.
 “I don’t know why you need them.
 It isn’t like we don’t all know everything about her.
 Nevelle could probably tell you how many fillings she has.”

 “I need to know her background, what did the other girls say about her in the locker room?
 That sort of thing.
 I need to know what the press will get hold of in terms of pictures.”
 Pattershaw took the two annuals from Jan, she had marked the pages for him with post-it notes.
 “Popular girl.”
 He looked at Jan.